 Alternatively, the user can create a new group for a set of vehicles that are required for display.
 This can be done by clicking the three dots, located on the right side of the vehicle group selector.
 This will show available options and settings for the vehicle group.
 Since in the example below “All vehicles” are selected, only one option is available.

-This covers the vehicle group selection.
+This covers vehicle group selection.

-In cases when the user has selected a vehicle group in the list and wishes to modify it, he must click the same three dots on the right side of group list.
+In cases when the user has selected a vehicle group in the list and wishes to modify it, he must click the same three dots on the right side of the group list.
 In this case, more options will be available.

-Now the user can select to edit a group, which will open a identical window to the “Create new vehicle” window, only now the name of the group will be specified and some vehicles will be selected.
+Now the user can select to edit a group, which will open an identical window to the “Create new vehicle” window, only now the name of the group will be specified and some vehicles will be selected.
 Same as for the new group creation, after any changes are made, the “Save” button must be clicked.

 If the user wants to delete a group, he must simply click the “Delete group” button, afterwards a confirmation window will appear.